danieljcave/inphysical-plans/README.md

 </details>

 ### Delete Post
 If the user decides that they want to delete their blog post for whatever reason they have, they have that ability to, just like updating their post.
-Firs the blog checks that the user logged in is the user that is making the request.
-If the page confirms. then the user has the option to delete the post. a Modal is used similar to the comment to confirm that if they delete the post and is not a mistake.
+First the blog checks that the user logged in is the user that is making the request.
+If the page confirms. then the user has the option to delete the post.
+A modal is used similar to the comment to confirm that if they delete the post and is not a mistake.
 A modal message is triggered and tells the user the post they want to delete and if they want to delete the post.

 ![Post Deleted](/readME-assets/features/delete%20post.png)